Which of the following functional groups is present in alcohols? | Channels for Pearson+

 1

-Understand the definition of a functional group: A functional group is a specific group of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.
+Identify the functional group associated with alcohols.
+Alcohols are characterized by the presence of a hydroxyl group.

-Identify the functional group associated with alcohols: Alcohols are organic compounds characterized by the presence of a hydroxyl group.
+Recognize that the amino group \((-NH_2)\) is characteristic of amines, the carboxyl group \((-COOH)\) is found in carboxylic acids, and the carbonyl group \((C=O)\) is present in aldehydes and ketones.

-Conclude that the hydroxyl group is the functional group present in alcohols, which is responsible for their chemical properties and reactions.
+Conclude that the hydroxyl group \((-OH)\) is the functional group present in alcohols, distinguishing them from other organic compounds.

 Watch next